mozilla-services/heka/docs/source/configuration.rst

 Decoders
 ========

-A decoder should be specified for each encoding type defined in message.pb.go.
+A decoder may be specified for each encoding type defined in message.pb.go.
+By default the JsonDecoder and ProtobufDecoder will be configured as if you had included this portion.

 Example: